r3lik/socketz/README.md

 State replication and fault tolerance
 -------------------------------------
-This is accomplished by running a three member cluster of `etcd` with `HAProxy` load balancing client requests. `etcd` is the source of truth for all three of the backend Python servers.
-Consistency is enforced by `Raft`, the consensus algorithm used by `etcd`.
-For `etcd` HA is achieved by pointing to a DNS roundrobin'ed FQDN, so that requests hit the next available host ([RFC 1794](http://www.faqs.org/rfcs/rfc1794.html)).
-Docker DNS handles this differently as it pulls the A record out.
-For the servers, HA is achieved by the use of `HAProxy` 2s check intervals and roundrobin proxy.
-Furthermore, we also use DNS roundrobin for the FQDN that clients connect to.
+This is accomplished by running a three member cluster of etcd with HAProxy load balancing client requests. etcd is the source of truth for all three of the backend Python servers.
+Consistency is enforced by Raft, the consensus algorithm used by etcd.
+For etcd HA is achieved through a combination of [clustering](https://github.com/etcd-io/etcd/blob/master/Documentation/faq.md#what-is-failure-tolerance) (failure tolerance 1 with a 3 node cluster) and pointing to a DNS roundrobin'ed FQDN, so that requests hit the next available host ([RFC 1794](http://www.faqs.org/rfcs/rfc1794.html)).
+It's worth noting that Docker DNS handles this differently as it pulls the A record out.
+For the TCP servers, HA is achieved by the use of HAProxy roundrobin proxy with 2s check intervals, as well as DNS roundrobin.

 ```
 root@client02:/# dig frontend.socketz.gg +short